Haysto Logo

 With each mortgage you get, the harder you’ll have to work to prove to a lender that you can afford the multiple payments.

-Can I only have one residential mortgage?
+Can you only have one residential mortgage?

 It’s a common misconception, but you can actually have more than one residential mortgage.
 However, lenders will need to see lots of evidence that you use these properties as homes, rather than investments.

 Lenders have pretty strict criteria when it comes to multiple residential mortgages.
-This is because the interest rates and terms for residential mortgages tend to be a lot better than mortgages for Buy to Lets.
+This is because the interest rates and terms for residential mortgages tend to be a lot better than mortgages for Buy-to-Lets.
 So you’ll have to come up with lots of evidence to show that you have more than one home, rather than a home and some investments.

-How are Buy to Let mortgages different from residential mortgages?
+How are buy-to-let mortgages different from residential mortgages?

 What about holiday homes?

 If you’re lucky enough to be buying a holiday home, you’ll usually be able to get a second residential mortgage on it.
 That’s if it’s only you who’ll be staying there.
 The rules change slightly if you plan to rent out your holiday home.
-You’ll need what’s called a Holiday Let mortgage, which falls within Buy to Let lending.
+You’ll need what’s called a Holiday Let mortgage, which falls within buy-to-let lending.

 You’ll need a Holiday Let mortgage if you’re thinking about long-term and short-term rentals, and things such as AirBnb-style lets.
 If you’re letting family and friends have a free holiday here and there then you’ll usually be fine with a residential mortgage.